 When it comes to cable modems, you have two choices: Pay up each month to rent a beat-up, ancient model from your internet service provider, or buy your own brand-new device for a fraction of the cost over time.
 It's not a very difficult decision.

-With that in mind, here's a guide that can (hopefully) demystify modem specs.
+With that in mind, here's an updated guide that can (hopefully) demystify modem specs.
 I can't tell you which modem is right for your home, since that depends on your cable provider, your internet service package and your budget.
 But once you understand what all the arcane terminology means, you'll find that there are probably a handful, rather than dozens, of choices worth considering.